Nishant-Jain-Codes/Machine-Learning/Python/Automate The Boring Stuff/about.md

 - [ ]      [Chapter 20 -- Controlling the Keyboard and Mouse with GUI Automation](https://automatetheboringstuff.com/2e/chapter20/)

 ### projects

-Chapter 4: Lists

-- [ ]  Easy: To-Do List: Develop a Python to-do list application with features to add, remove, and view tasks.
-- [ ]  Medium: Grocery Shopping List: Create a program for creating and managing a shopping list.
-- [ ]  Hard: Contact Manager: Build a command-line program to manage contacts, including name, phone number, and email.

 Chapter 5: Dictionaries and Structuring Data